If you made any changes in Pure these will be visible here soon.

 We are interested in how cells interact with their environment - with other cells, with the extracellular matrix, in health and disease.

 We currently focus on studies of human skin function in health and disease.
 We are interested in how epithelial cells heal wounds in healthy tissue and in conditions such as diabetes.
-With our collaborators, consultant Diabetologist, Prof Ketan Dhatariya, (Norfolk and Norwich University Hosiptal; NNUH) and Dr Gerhard Saalbach at the John Innes Centre and funding from the Humane Research Trust and the UEA Innovation Fund, we are taking a new approach to study impaired wound healing in diabetes with MALDI Imaging Mass Spectrometry as well as quantitative proteomics.
+With our collaborators, consultant Diabetologists, Profs Ketan Dhatariya and Jeremy Turner, (Norfolk and Norwich University Hosiptal; NNUH) we develop models of healthy and impaired skin wound healing.
+We analyse these models with several approaches including quantitative proteomics with Dr Gerhard Saalbach at the John Innes Centre.
 We have previously taken a similar approach in Big C and NNUH funded studies with Consultant Plastic Surgeon/Surgical Oncologist, Prof Marc Moncrieff (NNUH) to explore the margins of melanomas.
-Most recently we have developed a new model "NSPinfex" to explore the host response to bacterial skin infection in an ex-vivo model system and the bacterial genes necessary for survival with Dr Mark Webber (Quadram Institute of Biosceinces, QIB).
+Most recently we have developed a new model "NSPinfex" to explore the host response to bacterial skin infection in an ex-vivo model system and the bacterial genes necessary for survival with Prof Mark Webber (Quadram Institute of Biosciences, QIB).

 Career history: